stratapp-ai/stratapp-ai.github.io/about.md

   Rely on peer-to-peer coaching and viral adoption, or run an in-house training program, or engage our coaching partner.

-  Roll out in 4 easy phases, as explained [here](https://stratappsaas.com/blog/how-to-implement/ "how to implement").
+  Roll out in 4 easy phases, explained [here](https://stratappsaas.com/blog/how-to-implement/ "how to implement").

   Your time-to-value on #stratapp is days - not weeks or months.
 intro_image: "/uploads/collaboration.jpg"